Learning how to set boundaries was been difficult for me.

 Our need to belong affects us financially

-If you’re a fan of the vampire series, True Blood, then you have probably seen Sam Merlotte’s family: the father who believes his son should look after him financially, the mother who uses her sweetness to manipulate her son and the son that eventually kills his parents to gain his freedom.
+If you’re a fan of the vampire series, True Blood, then you've probably seen Sam Merlotte’s family: the father who believes his son should look after him financially, the mother who uses her sweetness to manipulate her son and the son that eventually kills his parents to gain his freedom.

 Not everyone has such a messed up family or messed up view of family.
-Thank Heavens!

 But for those of us that do have family members that think of us as meal tickets know how difficult it is to set personal boundaries with the people we love most.